ErikJost/dependency-analyzer/CODING_STANDARDS.md

 These standards are meant to ensure code quality, consistency, and maintainability.
 They should be followed for all new code and applied to existing code during refactoring.

 For questions or suggestions regarding these standards, please open an issue on GitHub.

+- Example: Only Dockerfile.sdk_minimal is supported for building the MCP server image.
+Do not use docker-compose or other Dockerfiles.